 The train market is open 7 days a week from 6.20am to 5.40pm.

-The Maeklong Railway Market opening hours match the first and last arrivals of the train arriving at Maeklong Station.
+The Maeklong Railway Market opening hours follow the first and last train arrivals at Maeklong Station.

-It is best to visit the market is in the early morning.
-Midday and after is fairly hot and uncomfortable as shown by the vendors who are all dozing off.
-If your only option is to go later it is still a bearable heat.
+It is best to visit the market in the early morning.
+Midday and afternoon are hot and uncomfortable.
+If your only option is afternoon, it is still possible, just be prepared.

 Other FAQ about the Train Market

 Is the Maeklong Railway Market closed?
 The market was temporarily closed in 2015 for track repair works.
 However, the market has since re-opened for visitors every day of the week!